Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Vacuum polarization

 This expression for $\pi_r$ is defined on $\{k\in{\bf R}^4:0<k^2\leq4m^2\}$.

 $\pi_r(k)$ depends only on the value $k^2$ of its argument $k$.
 Therefore we define (without fear of confusion) $\pi_r:(0,2m]\rightarrow[0,\infty)$ by

 where

-Let $\pi_s$ denote our $\pi$ calculated using spectral calculus. $\pi_s(q)$ is defined for $q\geq2m$ while $\pi_r(q)$ is defined for $0<q\leq2m$.
+Let $\pi_s$ denote our $\pi$ calculated using spectral calculus. $\pi_s(s)$ is defined for $s\geq2m$ while $\pi_r(s)$ is defined for $0<s\leq2m$.
 To compare them we note that

-where $Z:[2m,\infty)\rightarrow[0,\infty)$ is the function defined by Eq.~\ref{eq:Z_def_1}.
+where $Z:[2m,\infty)\rightarrow[0,\infty)$ is the function defined by Eq.~\ref{eq:Z_def}.

-Both (Weinberg, 2005, p.
-475) and (Itzikson and Zuber, 1980, p.
+Both Weinberg (2005, p.
+475) and Itzykson and Zuber (1980, p.
 322) in their highly complex manipulations to compute $\pi_r$ do a rotation in the complex plane.
 Thus we will compare our $\pi_s$ with their $\pi_r$ using the assignment

-As mentioned above, Weinberg (2005) seems to be assuming at some points that $\pi(q)=(3q^2)^{-1}\Pi(q)$.
-Itzikson and Zuber (1980) p.
-322 write (paraphrasing) ``$\Pi_{\rho\sigma}=-i(\eta_{\rho\sigma}q^2-q_{\rho}q_{\sigma})\pi(q^2)$" from which it would follow that $\pi(q)=(-3iq^2)^{-1}\Pi(q)$.
-We find that, for the purposes of comparison, $\pi_r(q)$ should be rescaled by a factor of $9$ and then shifted by an amount of $\frac{2}{\pi^2}$.
-These parameters may be traced to some of the complex manipulations of Weinberg and others with infinite quantities (Weinberg, 2005, p.
-479) and may be described as finite renormalization constants.
-It is to be emphasized that these renormalization constants are finite.
+$\pi_r$ is obtained by regularization and renormalization involving manipulating and subtracting both infinite and finite quantities.
+We find that $\pi_r$ and $\pi_s$ coincide approximately when $\pi_r(s)$ is rescaled by a factor ($\lambda$ say) and then shifted by an amount ($\tau$ say).
+It is straightforward to prove following. \begin{lemma} Suppose that